w3hc/gov-docs/index.md

 ### DAO membership NFTS

 The membership of your DAO is represented by an NFT.
 One person, one vote.
-This NFT is customizable: you can submit a proposal to modify the metadata of your NFT.
+These NFTs can be viewed as 'membership cards'.
+They're customizable: you can submit a proposal to modify the metadata of your NFT.

 ### On-chain voting system